tabishadnan09/Flipkart-Page/README.md

-# 🛒 Flipkart Clone Webpage
+# 🛒 Flipkart Webpage

-This is a **Flipkart homepage clone** created using **HTML** and **CSS**.
+This is a **Flipkart Basic Page** created using **HTML** and **CSS**.
 It replicates the basic layout and design of Flipkart's official site including header, navigation bar, product sections, and footer.

 ## 🛠️ Built With